racetimeGG/racetime-app/README.md

 ## Further information

+The [Wiki](/wiki) pages have some information that may prove useful to you.
-We have a Discord server where you can discuss the site and ongoing developments, make suggestions and get involved:
+We also have a Discord server where you can discuss the site and ongoing developments, make suggestions and get involved:
 [join the Discord server here](https://discord.gg/65cvHG3).